Environmental-Informatics/assignment-04/README.md

   - Second script should be called "dir_info.sh"
     - Write a script that will give you a report about a given directory.
 See tutorial page for suggestions.

-**Files not in the repository subfolder Lab04, will not be graded."
+**Files not in the repository subfolder Lab04, will not be graded.**